02 Aug 2023 How Come the Consul Said My Child “Aged Out”?

-Except for petitions by U.S. citizens of their minor children (called “immediate relatives”), a child’s age and eligibility for benefits under CSPA are calculated and determined based on the date the priority date finally becomes current, and not their age on the date the petition was filed.
+Except for petitions by U.S. citizens for their minor children (called “immediate relatives”), a child’s age and eligibility for benefits under CSPA are calculated and determined based on the date the priority date finally becomes current, not their age on the date the petition was filed.
 This includes all other family-based petitions and employment-based petitions.

 - For immediate relatives, eligibility is determined as of the date the petition was filed.
 If the petition was filed before the child’s 21st birthday, the child could benefit from the CSPA, provided they don’t get married.

-- For other petitions, the child’s CSPA eligibility is determined based on when the priority date becomes current (or visa becomes available), even if they were under 21 when the petition was filed.
+- For other petitions, the child’s CSPA eligibility is determined based on when the priority date becomes current (or a visa becomes available), even if they were under 21 when the petition was filed.

-If a person has questions or issues about their child’s CSPA eligibility, or if they have been turned down by the Embassy because the child aged out, they may want to consult with an attorney, who can evaluate their case and determine if the child is truly CSPA eligible.
+If a person has questions or issues about their child’s CSPA eligibility, or if they have been turned down by the Embassy because the child has aged out, they may want to consult with an attorney, who can evaluate their case and determine if the child is truly CSPA eligible.
 In that case, the attorney could either assist in processing the child’s case or seek reconsideration from the Embassy of the visa refusal.